carlos-molina/contraval/README.md

 </p>

 As shown in the figure,  we rely on exception handling with formal validation of smart contracts.
+Notice that the box of the *exceptional smart contract behaviour* is larger than the *normal smart contract behaviour*.
+We have drawn them like that to underline the fact that exception handling code represents a large porcentage of the whole code-some authors claim that it can be as large as up to two-thirds.

-We start with and abtract model that we model check and test systematically to uncover and remove faults.
+Once the abstract model of the smart contract is built, we model check and test it systematically to uncover and remove faults.
 We stress that the programmer is likely to produce an unreliable executable smart contract out of a realiable abstract model.
 We